PocketSprite/8bkc-sdk/docs/hardware/fake.rst

 The 'fake' mode has some things that are not implemented:

  - No appfs, so no filesystem to load external files from.
 The app binary itself is all you have access to.
+This is done to make the development system fit into the 4MiB flash that most devboards come with.
  - No chooser.
 The devboard will boot immediately into your app.
 HAL API calls to return to chooser will result in a program abort.
  - No powerdown/poweroff features.
 HAL API calls for this will result in a program abort
  - No battery monitoring features.
 Battery voltage will always be reported as 3.6V.

+(Note: These limitiations also mean that the GB/SMS emulators can be cross-compiled to a devboard, but they will not be able to load any ROMs due to lack of an AppFs filesystem.)